GuillaumeHolley/BloomFilterTrie/README.md

 Example: ACTTGTCTG -> 11110100 11011110 00000010

-New options will be available soon.
+### Contact

-For any question, feedback or problem, please contact me at gholley[at]cebitec[dot]uni-bielefeld[dot]de
+For any question, feedback or problem, please contact me at gholley@cebitec.uni-bielefeld.de